How to Bulk Load Vectors

 SingleStore supports loading vector data from CSV files containing the hexadecimal encodings of vectors.
 SingleStore recommends this option when writing vectors into a binary format like Parquet or Avro is inconvenient.

 Data for the vectors from Example 1 in CSV format with the vectors encoded in hexadecimal is shown below.
-Copy this data into a text file that is accessible to your SingleStore instance.
-For this example, place the data in cloud storage such as S3.
+The examples below demonstrate how to load this data into SingleStore.

 1, 6666E63ECDCC0C3FA470FD3E0000003F